zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding.md

 <!-- the `extension.pdl` file is not the JSON file. -->

- Enabling the extension for public preview will make the extension visible to all the customers in Azure portal.
+ Enabling the extension for public preview will make the extension visible to all the customers in Azure Portal.
 Remove the preview tag in the `extension.pdl` configuration file to make the extension visible, as in the following example.

 ![alt-text](../media/portalfx-extensions-onboarding/GAMode.png "Global Availability")

-<a name="portal-extensions-for-developers-development-procedures"></a>
+<a name="portal-extensions-development-procedures"></a>
 ## Development Procedures

 The items that are being developed extend  functionality to an Azure Portal, and therefore are named extensions.
 Some examples are in the following image.

  ![alt-text](../media/portalfx-ui-concepts/blade.png "Azure Portal Blades")

-Perform the following tasks to become part of Azure portal extension developer community.
+Perform the following tasks to become part of Azure Portal extension developer community.

-* Prerequisites to Azure portal onboarding
+* Prerequisites to Azure Portal onboarding

 1. [Join DLs and request permissions](#join-dls-and-request-permissions)